 - A UK resident

-We appreciate that although you may not know the details of your family and friend’s finances and if they could actually afford to make your loan repayments, it is worth spending a little time thinking about the people on your list and this criteria.
+We understand you may not know the details of your family and friend’s finances, though it’s worth spending a little time thinking about the people on your list and these criteria.

 - The affordability – anything you can show them to make them feel comfortable will greatly help.

 Spend time filling out the Citizens Advice Bureau’s Budget sheet.